 - an initial component, introduced in 2014, contributes to the financing of vocational training, in addition to local taxation management fees (in replacement of the former State endowments).
-The income from this TICPE portion is fixed at 26.5 M€, - a second component consists of compensation received to offset the withdrawal of the apprenticeship tax from the régions as from 2020.
+The income from this TICPE portion is fixed at 26.5 M€, - a second component consists of compensation received to offset the withdrawal of the apprenticeship tax from the régions since 2020.
 Based on the principle of budget neutrality and exercise of the right to compensation ("historic" resource earmarked for the financing of vocational training), it constitutes financial compensation for the benefit of the régions.
 The total amount of compensation is 31.2 M€, the second component consisting of an additional endowment paid by the State (9.9 M€).
 The income from this TICPE portion is fixed at 21.3 M€.

 I.3.
-Vehicle registration tax (cartes grises) (205 M€)
+Vehicle registration tax (cartes grises) (206 M€)

 The fiscal autonomy of the régions is today limited to the rate-setting power exercised by elected officials over vehicle registration (cartes grises) tariffs.
-In 2019, an amount of 212.1 M€ in revenue was generated, in other words 9% of operating revenue (excluding European funds).
+Income represents around 8.8% of operating revenue (excluding EAFRD).